procy-dev/HE-assignment/README.md

 # GitHub Repository Search App

-This application uses the GitHub API to fetch repositories by name or language with the option to filter by star count.
+This application uses the GitHub API to fetch repositories by name or language with the option to sort by star count.

 ## Known Issues and Possible Solutions
 A few different issues are apparent when using this app but due to the short timeframe, I decided not to implement the possible solutions.
 Instead, I'll breakdown these issues and their solutions here.